Policy reflects Minnesota statute and aligns with other District 270 policies.

 5. Permit commercial exploitation of their professional position.

-6. Engage in selling any of the following merchandise or services for personal profit to students or parents in the attendance area served by the schools in which they work: instructional supplies, equipment, reference books, and educational tours.
+6. Engage in selling any of the following merchandise or services for personal profit to students or parents in the attendance area served by the schools in which they work: instructional supplies, equipment, reference books, instructional data, intellectual property, and educational tours.

 7. Furnish lists of students or parents to anyone selling such materials or services.